 I’m not a fisherman, but I was fascinated recently to come across an article about the science behind the creation and use of fishing lures.
 Size, shape, color and even taste all matter.
 Interestingly, however, there is a surprising degree to which the effectiveness of the lure doesn’t matter commercially.
-For example, there is a dizzying array of bass lures in variations of blues and purples (see at right, for example) even though bass cannot see those colors as anything other than gray.
+For example, there is a dizzying array of bass lures in variations of blues and purples (see at left, for example) even though bass cannot see those colors as anything other than gray.
 But people buying lures seem to like those colors.
 Those involved in the research and sale of fishing lures refer to this phenomenon as the “jewelry effect.”

 “We design lures for the fish, but fish don’t buy lures,” says Keith A. Jones, a director of research for an Iowa lure-maker.
 “It’s hard to convince anglers that a lure’s color doesn’t make much difference.”
 Scientific reality doesn’t even get much respect in the fishing world.